Turn Simple Materials into a Stunning Hypertufa Planter

 Step 3.
 Make a drainage hole in the centre of the base.
 Leave to dry, at least overnight, then remove the pot from the basin.

-You will find peat and dried sphagnum moss at good garden centres.
+Palm peat and dried sphagnum moss are widely available at most garden centres.